bgiorgi1/WhoWantsToBe/reflections.md

 - [x] What did you achieve yesterday?
 - [x] What are your goals for today?
 - [x] Do you have any blockers?
-1. Yesturday I found some really amazing tutorials that I applied to the skeleton of my project
+1. Yesterday I found some really amazing tutorials that I applied to the skeleton of my project
 2. My goal today is to rewrite code so it makes sense to me
 3. My knowledge of functions and logic is my blocker.